MicrosoftDocs/dataexplorer-docs/data-explorer/lightingest.md

 ## Usage examples

 The following examples assume you've installed LightIngest binaries for your operating system.
-If you've installed LightIngest as a .NET tool, substitute  `LightIngest.exe` with `LightIngest` in the examples.
+If you've installed LightIngest as a .NET tool, substitute  `LightIngest` with `LightIngest` in the examples.

 ### Ingest historical data with the CreationTime property